 Task leaders: Salimah LaForce (GT); Helena Mitchell, Ph.D (GT).

-This dissemination project focuses on government, industry and disability stakeholders to raise awareness and champion adoption of accessible solutions for current and future wirelessly connected technologies.
-Objectives are addressed through three tasks.
+This dissemination project focuses on government, industry, and disability stakeholders to raise awareness and champion the adoption of accessible solutions for current and future wirelessly connected technologies.

 The Wireless RERC's dissemination project provides substantive input to regulatory proceedings that will help reduce barriers and increase methods for accelerating the development and deployment of accessible wireless products and services.
 The Policy Initiatives project also encompasses stakeholder outreach and engagement.
 Via the Technology and Disability Policy Highlights newsletter, the Wireless RERC website, and our social media outlets, research and development findings have been disseminated to policymakers, federal agencies, advocacy organizations, designers, wireless technology developers, manufacturers, and service providers.
 By increasing industry and policy stakeholders' understanding of user expectations and experiences concerning current and emerging wireless technologies and services, end-user adoption and meaningful use is the outcome.